 Cost of REBT

-Since REBT is a well-studied and successful form of psychotherapy, insurance coverage will typically cover the associated costs, after out-of-pocket expenses like copays and deductibles.
+Since REBT is a well-studied and successful form of psychotherapy, insurance coverage will typically cover the associated costs of therapy, after out-of-pocket expenses like copays and deductibles.
 People using REBT for self-improvement may encounter issues, though, since insurances only tend to cover “medically necessary” treatments.
 Without a formal diagnosis, the company may not pay.
 Always be sure to have a frank conversation with the insurance company and the provider to learn about the costs before entering into treatment.

 Key Questions to Ask an REBT Therapist